dongdongunique/LLM_RAG/Readme.md

 ### **1. Vector Store**

-The system currently uses **FAISS** for vector-based retrieval.
-To use another vector database (e.g., Pinecone, Weaviate, Milvus):
+The system uses **FAISS** for vector-based retrieval by default.
+To integrate another vector database (e.g., Pinecone, Weaviate, Milvus):

-1. Add a new class in `rag_system/vector_stores.py` inheriting from `BaseVectorStore`.
+1. Create a new class in `rag_system/vector_stores.py` inheriting from `BaseVectorStore`.
-2. Update `Config.VECTOR_STORE_TYPE` in `config.py`.
+2. Update the `Config.VECTOR_STORE_TYPE` in `config.py`.

 ### **2. LLM**

-The system integrates with **OpenAI GPT** by default.
-To use another LLM (e.g., HuggingFace models):
+The system integrates with **OpenAI GPT**.
+To switch to another LLM (e.g., HuggingFace models):

 1. Add a new class in `rag_system/llms.py` inheriting from `BaseLLM`.
 2. Update `Config.LLM_TYPE` in `config.py`.

 ### **3. Document Loaders**

-The system supports CSV and plain text files.
-To add support for other formats (e.g., PDFs, JSON):
+To support additional formats (e.g., PDFs, JSON):

 1. Add a new class in `rag_system/loaders.py` inheriting from `BaseDocumentLoader`.
-2. Modify the `load_documents` function to detect and handle the new format.
+2. Update the `load_documents` function to detect and handle the new format.

+### **4. Gradio UI**

+The UI is modular and can be extended.
+To add new components:

+1. Modify `app.py` to include new Gradio widgets.
+2. Update the callback functions to handle the added functionality.

 ---

+## **Logging**

+The system logs important events (e.g., errors, indexing operations) in `app.log`.
+Check this file for debugging or monitoring purposes.

+---

 ## **Future Improvements**

-* **Scalable Vector Stores** : Add support for distributed databases like Pinecone or Weaviate.
+- **Distributed Vector Stores**: Add support for scalable vector stores like Pinecone or Weaviate.
-* **Enhanced Query Handling** : Implement advanced query parsing and relevance ranking.
+- **Advanced Query Features**: Implement query expansion, semantic search, and ranking.
-* **Fine-tuned Models** : Integrate domain-specific LLMs for improved performance.
-* **Web Interface** : Build a frontend using Streamlit or Flask for user-friendly interaction.
+- **Custom Embeddings**: Allow users to upload precomputed embeddings.
+- **User Authentication**: Add authentication and access control for the Gradio interface.
+- **Visualization**: Display results with data visualizations (e.g., charts for document relevance scores).
-* **Batch Processing** : Optimize retrieval and generation for bulk queries.
+- **Batch Processing**: Optimize retrieval and generation for bulk queries.

 ---